RiquelmoFerreira/Python_SQL_Integration/README.md

 ## Prerequisites:
 - Python 3.11.0 or superior
 - Jupyter Notebook
-- SSMS 19 SSMS 19 or another environment (PgAdmin 4 and others)
+- SSMS 19 or another environment (PgAdmin 4 and others)

 ## How to Run:
 - If you're using SSMS 19 download the file 'Sample.sql' and run in a New Query to create the Database